-The term JBoss is quite generic.
-In the beginning it was meant to reference a Community Opensource project called "JBoss" developed by the JBoss team.
+In this tutorial we will learn what is JBoss and what is JBoss used for.
+The word JBoss is quite generic.
+In the beginning it was used to reference a Community Opensource project called “JBoss” developed by the JBoss Inc. which was later acquired by Red Hat in 2006.

-Since JBoss org. was acquired by Red Hat, the portfolio of products grew up and to disambiguate the Supported Version from the Community Version of the Product now we can distinguish:
+Since JBoss org. was acquired by Red Hat, the portfolio of products grew up and to disambiguate the Supported Version from the Community Version of the Product now we can distinguish the following products:

 What is the use of JBoss EAP / WildFly ?